Garvan-Data-Science-Platform/ctrl/README.md

 # Run db
 make db

+# Run migrations
+yarn prisma:migrate

 # Run migrations and seed database (Note: do not seed database in production)
 make seed
 ```

+> _**Note:** After starting the database you should run `make seed` to apply migrations and seed the database with initial data.
+This is required for development and testing. **Do not run `make seed` in production environments.**_

+### Run servers

+Run the backend and frontend servers in development mode (with hot reload):

+`yarn dev`

+In your browser open:
+- http://localhost:5173 to see application frontend
+- http://localhost:5000/docs to see Swagger UI for the API
+- http://localhost:5174 to see admin portal
+- http://localhost:8080 for 'Adminer' browser database interface

+> _**Note:** These are the default ports and may change based on app configuration._

+Seed data is intended for development only, NOT PRODUCTION.
+Seed data contains infomation to support tests, and also two users to made development easy:
+1. an example admin account
+2. an example user account

+The email and password information for these two accounts are specified in `application/backend/.env`.
+If you change this information, you will need to cancel `yarn dev`, run `make clean`, then restart the servers and re-seed the database.

 #### Other available yarn targets